michagodfrey/vanua-electric/README.md

 # Vanua Electrical Company

-These files are for the website of Vanua Electrical Company.
-A small electrician business on Vanua Levu, Fiji.
+This repository contains files for a website for a small electrician business on Vanua Levu, Fiji.
+The website has been retired and is no longer live.

 ## Resources